Basics:

 How it works

 If you want to sign up to drive for the site, you’ll either call the site’s toll-free number, sign up online, or attend an in-person job fair.
-You will need to become a certified bus driver, if you are not already.
-However, Zum will train you for free.
+If you are applying for a bus driving position, you will need to have a commercial driver’s license.
+However, you don’t already, Zum says it will pay for your on-the-road training.

 The training takes 40 hours.
 And that is not paid time.
 That said, you’ll emerge from the training with a commercial driver’s license that qualifies you for well-paid work elsewhere too.
 So, it’s an investment of time that may be well worth your while.